openhab/openhab-docs/configuration/items.md

 #### Group Types

-Group items can also be used to easily determine one or more Items with a defined value or can be used to calculate a value depending on all values within the Group.
+Group Items can also be used to easily determine one or more Items with a defined value or can be used to calculate a value depending on all values within the Group.
-Please note that this can only be used if all items in the Group have compatible types.
+Please note that this can only be used if all Items in the Group have compatible types.
 The format for this is:

 ```xtend